ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   For example, let's assume a system timestamp of 1 Jan 2023 12:34:56.1234567.
   Taking the precision greater than 1ms gives us a value of 0.4567, as a fraction of a millisecond.
-If we wish to encode this as 12 bits, we can take the maximum value that fits in those bits (4095, or 2 to the 12th power minus 1) and multiply it by our millisecond fraction value of 0.4567 and round the result to an integer, which gives an integer value of 1870.
+If we wish to encode this as 12 bits, we can take the count of possible values that fit in those bits (4096, or 2 to the 12th power) and multiply it by our millisecond fraction value of 0.4567 and truncate the result to an integer, which gives an integer value of 1870.
 Expressed as hexadecimal it is 0x74E, or the binary bits 011101001110.
 One can then use those 12 bits as the most significant (left-most) portion of the random section of the UUID